EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ```

-7. Implement Close.
+7. Implement close.
    * Ensure that the action has the signature from the host
    * Ensure that the game exists
    * Remove the game from the db

-   Add this code to the `.cpp` file:
+   Add this code to the .cpp file:

 ```c++
 void tictactoe::close(const name &challenger, const name &host){